 The true creative is bound to be the outsider – diving deep for the hidden pearls unavailable to most people.
+Thriving as a creative involves living beyond the expectations and perceptions of the dominant culture.

 In the dominant Western culture, success is associated with goals, achievements, and rewards.
 However, other cultures and traditions have held in high esteem those whose lives are not driven by financial gain or social status.
 When a Westerner surrenders to life as a process and becomes committed to presence, it can feel like dying.
 The teachings of other cultures can be great reminders that our culture’s values are not universal.